manasbir/sqrt-optimizooooooor/README.md

 the two main methods (newton and babylonian method) for squareroots generally work the same way, with the same convergence rate. (will test to confirm)

+babylonian method has a tendancy to never end which is odd this is due to the fact that the diff between x and y can be stuck at 1 which doesnt satisfy the loop condition

+with the babylonian method, you have to balance 2 items rather than 1 like the newton method

 they are the same kek, but only for when you are looking for sqrts

 https://en.wikipedia.org/wiki/Methods_of_computing_square_roots